Christianity: Restorationism

 A 19th-century drawing of Joseph Smith and Oliver Cowdery receiving the Aaronic priesthood from John the Baptist.
-Latter Day Saints believe that the Priesthood ceased to exist after the death of the apostles and therefore needed to be restored.
+Latter Day Saints believe that the Priesthood ceased to exist on the earth after the death of the apostles and therefore needed to be restored.

 The Second Great Awakening, a period of religious revival that occurred in the United States during the early 1800s, saw the development of a number of unrelated churches.
 They generally saw themselves as restoring the original church of Jesus Christ rather than reforming one of the existing churches.
 A common belief held by Restorationists was that the other divisions of Christianity had introduced doctrinal defects into Christianity, which was known as the Great Apostasy.
 In Asia, Iglesia ni Cristo is a known Restorationist denomination that was established during the early 1900s.
 Other examples of Restorationist denominations include Irvingianism and Swedenborgianism.

 Some of the churches originating during this period are historically connected to early 19th-century camp meetings in the Midwest and upstate New York.
 One of the largest churches produced from the movement is the Church of Jesus Christ of Latter-day Saints.
 American Millennialism and Adventism, which arose from Evangelical Protestantism, influenced the Jehovah's Witnesses movement and, as a reaction specifically to William Miller, the Seventh-day Adventists.
 Others, including the Christian Church (Disciples of Christ), Evangelical Christian Church in Canada, Churches of Christ, and the Christian churches and churches of Christ, have their roots in the contemporaneous Stone-Campbell Restoration Movement, which was centered in Kentucky and Tennessee.
 Other groups originating in this time period include the Christadelphians and the previously mentioned Latter Day Saints movement.
 While the churches originating in the Second Great Awakening have some superficial similarities, their doctrine and practices vary significantly.